Why You Don't Need to Prove Your Worth

 4 Steps to Build Your Self-Worth:

-Now that you understand what self-worth is and the importance of strengthening it, let’s explore how to build your self-worth if it’s low.
+Now that you understand what self-worth is and why it's important to strengthen it, let’s explore how to build your self-worth if it’s low.

-Step 2 – Release Old Definitions: With this new awareness, you can begin to release old definitions of self-worth that are no longer working for you.
+Step 2 – Release Old Definitions: With this new awareness, you can begin to release old definitions of self-worth that no longer serve you.
 For example, one common definition of self-worth internalized from others is “Your value depends on others’ opinions of you.”
 Choose one old definition to release through movement, meditation, sound, or ritual.

 Step 3 - Redefine Your Self-Worth: Create a new definition of self-worth that you want to start living and believing.
 For example, “My worth always exists within me.”
-Let the new definition birth from a deep inner knowing instead of trying to figure it out with your mind.
+Let the new definition be born of a deep inner knowing rather than trying to figure it out with your mind.

-Step 4 - Reclaim Your Self-Worth: Now carry this new definition with you everywhere.
+Step 4 - Reclaim Your Self-Worth: Now carry this new definition with you wherever you go.
 Every time you recognize that you are feeling unworthy or not enough, reclaim the truth of your new definition that your worth already exists.
-Repeat and work with this new definition as many times as it takes to integrate within you.
+Repeat and work with this new definition as many times as it takes to integrate it within you.

 When I first started reclaiming my worth, I worked with my redefinition for an entire year.
-I went from not recognizing my worth to trying to prove my worth to steadfastly knowing my worth always exists.
+I went from not recognizing my worth to trying to prove it to steadfastly knowing it always exists.
 It has made a huge difference in how I show up in my relationships and my business.

 Previous